-As I got older and transitioned from elementary school to junior high school, I became influenced by Stephen King and Edgar Allan Poe (How many authors have said that before?) and I credit them for my literary inspiration.
-The fact that I share my birthday with Stephen King doesn’t hurt, either.
+As I got older and transitioned from elementary school to junior high school, I became influenced by Stephen King and Edgar Allan Poe (How many authors have said that before?) and I credit them for my early literary inspiration.
+The fact that I share my birthday with Stephen King doesn’t hurt either.
 I had another wonderfully open-minded freshman English teacher in high school who allowed me to venture away from the recommended class book report list and delve into the worlds of Stephen King (within reason, of course).
 Even though I had been a King fan since junior high school, it was an incredible opportunity to explore and it merely served to help reignite my inner author who had been mostly dormant since elementary school.
-The same teacher also encouraged creative writing and those projects were a lot of fun, too.
+The same teacher also encouraged creative writing.
+Those projects were a lot of fun.

 On the other hand, I cannot cite the print media as my sole inspiration.
 Inspiration can come from almost anywhere.
 I’m a huge film buff (particularly the films of the ’80s) and most of my music collection is likewise influenced by the “gnarliest” decade.
 As far as film influences in my work, I credit the suspense and horror films of Alfred Hitchcock.

 Of course, as with most things in life, various winding paths and personal choices made writing opportunities difficult (and sometimes non-existent) throughout the decades.
 But now, through the proliferation of self-publishing, I’m able to exercise my creative side once again and somewhat more easily.